 Will I have to travel?

 Since all of our judging will be done online this year, you will

 When will the judging period take place?

 How much of a time commitment is it?

 We have designed our program to make the judging process as easy as possible for you.
-Last year, our online judges indicated that they took on average 6 hours to complete their categories.
+Our online judges indicate it takes on average 6-8 hours to complete their categories.
 Our judging period will be open for three weeks, and you can judge at your leisure during that time period.